Skip to main content

 • “The welcome message is too formal.
 Make it warmer, like a friendly receptionist.”

-Agent Builder proposes a plan.
+Studio Assistant proposes a plan.
 Read it.
 Approve when it looks right, or send feedback if it doesn’t.

 4. Test the fix

 Open the agent in the browser (Test in the top-right) and replay the scenario that broke.
 If it works, promote the new version from Sandbox to Live.
-If not, send Agent Builder another revision; the branch is still open.
+If not, send Studio Assistant another revision; the branch is still open.
 You know what you fixed, so you’re biased.
 Send the share link to someone who isn’t in the loop and ask them to try the thing you broke.
 They’ll find the next thing.

 One change at a time